 On behalf of The Law Office of Gustavo E. Frances, P.A.

 The last thing you wanted to go through was a divorce, but If it happens, you need to secure help from a Fort Lauderdale divorce attorney.
 Divorce cases can become complex, especially if they are contested.
 However, even an uncontested divorce contains details that you want to get right.
 Today, we want to talk about the part of the asset distribution that many people do not think about – splitting debts and how student loans are affected by divorce.
-You can count on The Law Office of Gustavo E. Frances to be by your side.
+You can count on The Law Office Of Gustavo E. Frances, P.A. to be by your side.

 What About Those Student Loans?